Esther Jensen

 The Esther Jensen is a gaff-rigged ketch built in 1939 in Denmark.

 History

 Built in 1939 in Denmark, the Esther Jensen was used as a fishing boat initially.

 In 1992, she was bought by Theo van Tricht, and restored and modernised.
 She now sails in European and Polar waters as a sail training vessel, offering escorted sailing holidays.
 She is eligible to take part in The Tall Ships' Races organised by Sail Training International.

+In 2022, she was brought back to Denmark and is once again sailing under the Danish flag.